Who is Tripp Atkinson?

 As a pastor, speaker, writer, and coach, Tripp displays his passion to see students discover and live God’s very best for their lives and be empowered to change the world.
 Tripp is highly driven to not only challenge and equip students himself, but also empower others to be successful in leading students.

 As a speaker, Tripp has challenged students in conferences, schools, churches, and camps across the United States, as well as Russia, Romania, Hungary, Haiti, Dominican Republic, Guatemala, Kenya, Israel, Jordan, and the Bahamas.
 Tripp enjoys sharing his twenty-two years of ministry experience and unique life experiences with other pastors and leaders of students.
 He pours into other educators and youth ministers through conference speaking and organizational consulting, as well as one-on-one coaching.

 Tripp is one of the founders of the Haiti Orphan Foundation, which exists to bring hope and provision to children in Haiti through the Gospel of Jesus Christ and partnerships with local churches and community education programs.
 The vision of HOF is to raise young leaders in Haiti who are equipped to bring lasting change in a country that desperately needs hope.

-Tripp holds a Bachelor of Arts in Religious Studies from Gardner-Webb University, a Master of Arts in Christian Ministry (Discipleship and Church Ministries) from Liberty University Baptist Theological Seminary, and is currently working on a Doctorate of Education in Christian Leadership from Liberty University Rawlings School of Divinity.
+Tripp holds a Bachelor of Arts in Religious Studies from Gardner-Webb University, a Master of Arts in Christian Ministry (Discipleship and Church Ministries) from Liberty University Baptist Theological Seminary, and is currently finishing a Doctorate of Education in Christian Leadership from Liberty University Rawlings School of Divinity.

 Tripp Atkinson’s Bio